jasonraimondi/jasonraimondi.com/jekyll/_posts/2018-12-13-using-an-alfred-workflow-to-assist-in-switching-from-google-chrome-to-firefox.md

 ![alfred workflow preview](/assets/posts/2018/12/alfred-workflow-opened.png)

-To help combat this, I’ve created a workflow in Alfred that is triggered by the keyword “chrome”
+To help combat this, [I’ve created an Alfred workflow](https://git.jasonraimondi.com/jason/alfred-workflow-launch-firefox-instead-of-chrome) that is triggered by the keyword “chrome” and will launch Firefox.

 Now every time I am about to launch Chrome, I see the “Launch Firefox Instead of Chrome” launcher.
 After selecting it a time or two, Alfred will start to prioritize it above the actual Google Chrome application.